 If you need help, review the Secure PEPPER Access Guide.

 Why PEPPER matters

-Your PEPPER report can help you compare your facility to other providers, and determine whether you have been identified as an outlier at risk for improper payments.
+Your PEPPER report can help you compare your organization to other providers, and determine whether you have been identified as an outlier at risk for improper payments.
 PEPPER considers a provider to be an outlier if its Target Areas are at or above the 80th percentile, or at or below the 20th percentile, depending on the area.
 If your PEPPER shows you are an outlier, an internal audit should be conducted to identify any improper payments or non-compliant practices.
 CMS is quick to point out that variances from the national data do not necessarily mean billing irregularities have occurred.
-However, it would be wise to know whether there is a reason why the government has identified you as an outlier.
+However, it would be wise to determine why the government has identified you as an outlier.

 In other words, the government is mining your data and evaluating your claims—and so should you.
 By incorporating PEPPER data into your compliance auditing strategy, you can identify potential areas of non-compliance that could make you a government target.
-And of course, a "good" PEPPER should not give you false confidence about your claims - it is a good practice to conduct documentation reviews to ensure claims are appropriate, even if you aren't an outlier.
+And of course, a "good" PEPPER should not give you false confidence about your claims – MPA recommends conducting documentation reviews to ensure claims are appropriate, even if you aren't an outlier.

 PEPPER comes once a year, but our attention to it should be ongoing.
 Don't wait for the report to be released in April.
 Work with your billing department to see what reports you can run internally to track the Target Areas as part of your compliance efforts.
 This way, there will be no surprises in April 2019.